 In this unit students investigate the nature of social, political, economic and cultural change in the later part of the 19th century and the first half of the 20th century.
 Modern History provides students with an opportunity to explore the significant events, ideas, individuals and movements that shaped the social, political, economic and technological conditions and developments that have defined the modern world.
+Students focus on the events, ideologies, individuals and movements of the period that led to the end of empires and the emergence of new nation states before and after World War One; the consequences of World War One; the emergence of conflict; and the causes of World War Two.
+Students focus on the social life and cultural expression in the late nineteenth century and the first half of the twentieth century, and their relation to the technological, political and economic changes of the period.
+Students explore particular forms of cultural expression from the period.

-Unit 2 (HI042) The changing world order
+Unit 2 (HI042) The Changing World Order